 2. Brush off the grate with a stainless-steel bristle brush and then wipe clean with a wet sponge.

-3. If your barbecue grates are cast iron, apply vegetable oil after cleaning to prevent rusting
+3. If your barbecue grates are cast iron (this is often the case with the best gas BBQs), apply vegetable oil after cleaning to prevent rusting

 Make your own DIY BBQ cleaner

 Create your own cleaner with water and vinegar.
 Mix 500ml of water and 50ml of vinegar and put in a spray bottle.
 Spray the grill and interior of the BBQ.
 Leave it to soak for 10-15 minutes, then clean off with a damp cloth or sponge.